 The group flight participants in the Shanghai Program will fly from LAX to Shanghai Pudong International Airport.
 Flight exempt students should follow the instructions that follow at their point of entry into China.
 When you arrive at your final overseas destination, you will have to pass through Immigration or Passport Control before leaving the airport.
-You will be asked to show your passport, visa, and possibly your Fudan invitation letter.
+You will be asked to show your passport, visa, and possibly your Fudan University admission letter.

 The next step in entering China is passing through Customs.
 Pepperdine students should pass through the gate posted "Nothing to Declare" (Green) since, as visitors they can expect to consume or carry out whatever they bring in.

 Residence Permit Application